 Culture vultures will enjoy artistic attractions like the Van Gogh Museum and Rembrandt House, while history buffs will love the famed Anne Frank House.
 Edgier expats will surely head to the Red Light District, even if only out of curiosity, as well as the coffee shops that serve marijuana-infused treats which would be considered illegal back home.

 Expats can catch a glimpse into the life and times of one of the world’s most renowned artists at the Rembrandt House, where the man himself lived between 1639 and 1656, during the height of his career.

 Anne Frank House

-Step inside the home of Anne Frank, read excerpts from the original diary she wrote over two years, and relive the horrors of World War II in Amsterdam, where anti-Semitism and Nazi persecution were part of daily life.
+Step inside the home of Anne Frank, view the original diary she wrote over two years, and learn more about the horrors of World War II in Amsterdam, where anti-Semitism and Nazi persecution were part of daily life.

 Amsterdam coffee shops

 An iconic part of the city; a trip to one of Amsterdam’s coffee shops is an essential part of living in Amsterdam, even for expats who don’t partake in any of the ‘activities’.